-For the 2021-2022 school year, In order to maintain the safety of your child and our entire community we will be limiting the number of guests that we have in the building at all events throughout the year.
-If you are entering the building at any time please make sure that you wear a mask and ring the buzzer.
-When you enter the building please proceed directly to the main office or to the room where the event is taking place.
+For the 2022-2023 school year, In order to maintain the safety of your child and our entire community we will be limiting the number of guests that we have in the building at all events.
+When you enter the building please proceed directly to the transaction window and our administrative assistants will ask for your driver's license or government issued photo id.
+They will scan this into the system and issue you a name tag to wear while in the building.
+When you are ready to leave the building, please see our administrative assistants at the transaction window on your way out.